withastro/docs/src/pages/en/guides/imports.md

     npm install @rollup/plugin-yaml --save-dev
     ```

-2. Import the plugin in your `astro.config.mjs` and add it to the plugins array:
+2. Import the plugin in your `astro.config.mjs` and add it to the Vite plugins array:

 ```js title="astro.config.mjs" ins={2,6,7,8}
 import { defineConfig } from 'astro/config';